aristofanischionis/OperatingSystems1/README.md

 # OperatingSystems1

-when inserted with n ni nj 2 then ni and nj doesn't exist in the hash table for some reasson
+at the end of the program delete hash table and everything fix deletes not working